Skynet094/TemplateMagicSubsetOfStl/README.md

 # TemplateMagicSubsetOfStl
 Template Magic: Subset of STL#Clearly, it's a C++ project

-This was my second project but first group project.
+This was my second project.

-It contains a bunch of template library files implemented by us, and one tiny graphics application that does sorting using our library.
+It contains a bunch of template library files implemented from scratch to gain deeper understanding of STL, and one tiny graphics application that does sorting using the library.

 Author: Md.
-Salman Estyak and Siamul Karim Khan.
+Salman Estyak